McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/_index.en.md

 To avoid this limitations, Hugo created [shortcodes](https://gohugo.io/extras/shortcodes/).
 A shortcode is a simple snippet inside a page.

-**Hugo-theme-relearn** provides multiple shortcodes on top of existing ones.
+The Relearn theme provides multiple shortcodes on top of existing ones.

 {{%children containerstyle="div" style="h2" description="true" %}}